 Solid foods are really just introducing tastes, textures, and different experiences.
 It only provides a small percentage of her calories.

-- Many babies prefer to feed themselves rather than have a spoon pushed into their mouth.
+- Many babies prefer to feed themselves rather than have a spoon pushed into their mouths.
 Let her try to feed herself – it is messy, but she will learn lots more and it avoids setting up a battle.
 Let her explore and play with her food.